 Lillian Foote

 Lillian is a fifth-year Clinical Psychology doctoral student at CUA.
-She is interested in studying adolescent development and family relationships.
-Longer-term, Lillian hopes to develop and evaluate mindfulness-infused programs for bolstering adolescents' and families' resilience.
+Her interests are focused on studying adolescent development and family relationships, as well as developing and evaluating mindfulness-infused programs for bolstering adolescents' and families' resilience.
+Her dissertation, which examines processes by which a mindful parenting intervention acually influences parental behaviors, is currently in the approval process.
 In her free time, Lillian enjoys yoga, coaching high jump (as a retired high jumper!), and quality time with friends.

 Lydia Smith